Al-Mazra'a ash-Sharqiya: British Mandate era

 In the 1922 census of Palestine, conducted by the British Mandate authorities, al-Mazra'a ash-Sharqiya had a population of 824 Muslims, increasing in the 1931 census to 1,191, still all Muslims, in a total of 247 houses.

 In the 1945 statistics the population was 1,400 Muslim, while the total land area was 16,333 dunams, according to an official land and population survey.
 Of this, 7,082 were allocated for plantations and irrigable land, 3,831 for cereals, while 91 dunams were classified as built-up (urban) areas.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Al-Mazra'a ash-Sharqiya came under Jordanian rule.

 The Jordanian census of 1961 found 1,929 inhabitants here.

 Post-1967

 Since the Six-Day War in 1967, Al-Mazra'a ash-Sharqiya has been under Israeli occupation.

 After the 1995 accords, 10.1% of village land was classified as Area A, 71% as Area B, the remaining 18.9% as Area C. The Israelis have confiscated village land for the construction of Israeli bypass roads, to various Israeli military bases.

 The town's many enormous and elaborate mansions have led it to be called the "Miami of the West Bank", according to the BBC.
 The wealth is not from local sources, but from the Palestinian diaspora.

+In December 2025 a residential building was damaged in an Israeli settler arson attack.

+Notable Descendants

+DJ Khaled's father is originally from Al-Mazra'a ash-Sharqiya.